 The simple, geometric design style of Renault’s new emblem adds a movement that was lacking in the old one – with double lines symbolizing a car’s wheels on the road.
 The simple use of line to create depth gives this modern logo a continuity and direction that’s subtle, but effective.

-A logo redesign as fresh as the food it represents.
+A logo as fresh as the food it represents.
 Sweetgreen’s focus on healthy, enjoyable fast food is reflected perfectly in its new brand identity.
 With brighter colors and a clearer font, this is a great example of a brand refresh that doesn’t have to go overboard to make an impact.
-2021 is about simple, calculated choices that make a strong impression.

-Another great logo redesign that didn’t need to rock the boat to make a big impact.
-The main change in the platform’s new logo is the font, moving from punchy all-caps to a bubblier lower case text.
+Another great brand refresh that didn’t need to rock the boat to make a big impact.
+The main change in the platform’s new logo is the font, moving from a punchy all-caps to a bubblier lower case text.

 Another digital retro logo for the modern era.
 What do we mean by that?
 Basically, a lot of big companies are updating their logos to look both modern and vintage at the same time.
 With a new focus on building a streaming platform, Paramount’s new logo is both flatter and more streamlined, yet nostalgic and adventurous.
 Pretty cool right?